 See these posts for detailed information on milling for grain direction:

 2. Grain orientation and wood movement

-Understanding how wood moves along its three primary planes allows me to align the mating parts of a joint so that, to the extent possible, the wood movement in one part compliments the wood movement in the mating part.
+Understanding how wood moves along its three primary planes allows me to align the mating parts of a joint so that, to the greatest extent possible, the wood movement in one part matches or compliments the wood movement in the mating part.

 If you look at a cross section of a piece of wood the tangential plane is roughly parallel to, or tangent to the growth rings.
 The radial plane is perpendicular to the tangential plane and in a tree runs from the center (pith) of the tree to the outside or “heart to bark.”
 You can also think of the radial plane as grain that radiates from the center to the outside of the tree.
 In many woods you cannot see the rays in the radial plane, but they are there.
 In this piece of white oak it is easy to see the rays.
 The longitudinal grain or long grain runs up and down the length of the wood.
 The greatest amount of dimensional change occurs along the tangential plane.
 As a rule of thumb the dimensional change along the tangential plane is roughly twice that of the radial plane.
 And along the long grain there is virtually no dimensional change at all.